sys-bio/tellurium/docs/testing.rst

 libRoadRunner Test Suite
 ========================

-libRoadRunner also comes with its own test suite, which is part of the Tellurium test suite.
-To run it, execute the following.
+`libRoadRunner <http://libroadrunner.org/>`_ also comes with its own test suite, which is run as part of the Tellurium test suite.
+To run the libRoadRunner test suite, execute the following.

 .. code-block:: python